ecatmur/destructive-move-for-libraries/paper.md

 ### 3.2.
 Usage

 It may fairly be asked why the prvalue conversion operator is necessary; after all, whenever a prvalue is used to initialize a variable it will initialize that variable directly without any need for an additional constructor call.
-The answer is that it can be invoked when an *xvalue* is to be moved and immediately destroyed, either by the compiler (optionally, as elision), or by library or user code, ensuring that the xvalue is not double-destructed.
+The answer is that it can be invoked when an *xvalue* is to be moved and immediately destroyed, either by the compiler (optionally, as elision), or by library or user code, where that code can ensure the xvalue is not double-destructed.

 The elision rule is that when an id-expression appears in a return statement, in addition to the option of calling its move constructor, the compiler may instead call its prvalue conversion operator, eliding its destructor.